muhammadmueenarif/Ubunto-Linux-Commands/readme.txt

 sudo apt-get install clamav.
 clamscan -r foldername. this will scan our folder like clamscan -r /home/pictures. once scan is completed we can see summary. hidden files are also scanned.

+15. Network Scan
+nmpa localhost. this command will show open ports. if does not show then we need to install this command first with package manager. in setting > sharing section, we can turn on sharing. nmap is used by system administrator, Network manager, and also hackers. hackers can get your ip address and check which port is open. in setting, sharing, Network, and setting option you can check your ip address. nmap ipaddress. it will show open ports.